When the winter is over and the cherry blossoms come into bloom, a big event is held in Inuyama, Aichi prefecture.

 The weather will affect not only the schedule but also the operation of YAMA (see Note below), which is a highlight of the festival.

-What’s going on if it rains?In the case of low rainfall there is a possibility that the scale such as the number of floats operated and time would be reduced.
+If it rainsIn the case of low rainfall there is a possibility that the scale such as the number of floats operated and time would be reduced.
 Also, it may be operated by covering with vinyl sheets.

 If it’s so windy, all operations may be canceled unfortunately.